hexandcube/hexandcube.eu.org/content/twitter.md

 - Spread theories (theses) as facts without providing scientific proofs
 - Are a part that of known dangerous organizations and hate groups
 - Religiously support NFTs (Non-Fungible Tokens), [**proof of work**](https://en.wikipedia.org/wiki/Proof_of_work) cryptocurrencies (e.g. Bitcoin, Ethereum, etc.) and cryptocurrency mining
+- Have ".eth" in their Twitter display name or bio
 - Promote or endorse, products or services for profit without clearly declaring the advertisement
 - Send unsolicited DM's (Direct Messages)
 - Impersonate another individual or oraganization
 - Posts Tweets with hashtags that are not related to the content of the Tweet

-# Muting
+# Unfollowing

-This list, contains the types of accounts, I will mute on Twitter.
+This list, contains the types of accounts, I will unfollow on Twitter.
-If your account doesn't meet the requirements for blocking, but meets any requirements listed here, you will be muted if you interact with me on Twitter.

-**I'm muting accounts that:**
+**I'm unfollowing accounts that:**

-- Constantly promote on my Twitter feed using Twitter Ads
+- Use Twitter Spaces -
+  When you're using Twitter Spaces, the space you're hosting/listening to, appears on the top of my Twitter feed.
+  There is no way to disable this stupid feature.
+The only way to hide spaces, is to unfollow people who them.